SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 ## WCAG or EO/BP?

 - When doing an accessibility audit/assessment/review we log WCAG failures and accessibility problems that WCAG doesn't cover.
 These are generally called Expert Observations (EO) or Best Practice (BP).
+    - BP can mean different things in different contexts.
+Here we mean anything outside of our local baseline.
+For most places, the baseline is WCAG 2.2 AA.
+That means the following are BP:
+        - Anything at Level AAA
+        - Anything not covered by a WCAG SC
 - A WCAG issue needs to make clear the connection to the Success Criteria (SC).

 ### An EO example

 - Links that opens in a new tab without warning.
-There's no WCAG SC that addresses this, it's just not good practice.
+There's no WCAG SC that addresses this, but it's not good practice.
     - We recommend adding text "opens in a new tab" or an icon with a text alternative.

 Links that have an "opens in a new tab" icon without a text alternative would fail 1.1.1 Non-text Content (A).